3sIT/k8scheck/docs/usage.rst

     Specifies the path to the config file to use for connecting to your cluster.
     Alternatively, you can set the KUBECONFIG env var, and then you will not need to specify.
-    If this option is not specified, ``kubetest`` will not install resources onto the cluster, which may cause test failure.
+    If this option is not specified, ``k8scheck`` will not install resources onto the cluster, which may cause test failure.

 - ``--kube-context <CONTEXT>``